Getting the right nutrition and vitamins is important for your overall health at every stage of life—but especially for pregnant women.

 The study also showed that women’s blood volume increased, and their bodies acquired new tissues to support the pregnancy, like the placenta.
 “This shows how important adequate calories, protein, iron and folic acid rich foods or supplements are during pregnancy,” she said.

 4. Vitamins are important postpartum as well

 While there are clear benefits for taking a prenatal vitamin before and during pregnancy, there is also significant evidence that prenatal or postnatal vitamins may help even after delivery with things like improving the nutritional needs of breastfeeding mothers, preventing anemia and calcium deficiencies and enhanced energy and better mood regulation.

 Some women, such as those with a vegetarian or vegan diet, may not get adequate nutrients through diet alone and may be at greater risk for deficiencies.

 “Most health care providers recommend taking a prenatal vitamin as long as you are breastfeeding to ensure your baby continues to get sufficient nutrients like A,D and B vitamins, DHA and iodine,” Dr. Valentine said.
 "If not breastfeeding, then the general recommendation is to continue taking them a minimum of 6-8 weeks postpartum while your body is healing.”

 Talk to your health care provider about whether you’d benefit from taking prenatal or postnatal vitamins after delivery.

 5. Herbs may be “natural” but that doesn’t always mean they're safe.

 “Herbs aren’t regulated in the U.S. and can have contaminants that can be harmful in pregnancy as well as enhance bleeding,” Dr. Valentine said.
-“Before taking any herbal pills, teas or supplements, you should first discuss with your health care provider.
+“Before taking any herbal pills, teas or supplements, you should first discuss potential side effects with your health care provider.